-Once you’ve identified your heart’s desire, it’s time to perform a self-assessment.
-This self-assessment framework, developed by Andrew Grove, requires you to evaluate your signature strengths, challenges (or weaknesses), and then draw an important message from them to determine how you can use and improve your skills to unlock the next level of your career.
+Once you’ve identified your heart’s desire, it’s time to perform a self-assessment and get one step closer to transforming your career.
+This self-assessment framework, developed by Andrew Grove, requires you to identify your signature strengths and challenges (or weaknesses) then determine how you can use these skills and improve your areas of improvement to unlock the next level of your career.

 3. Make a Prescription Plan